-GNU syntax assembly provides the .balign n directive, which uses the same format as ALIGN.
+GNU syntax assembly provides the .balign < n > directive, which uses the same format as ALIGN.

-Convert all instances of ALIGN n to .balign n.
+Convert all instances of ALIGN $\langle n \rangle$ to .balign $\langle n \rangle$ .

-GNU syntax assembly also provides the .align n directive.
-However, the format of n varies from system to system.
+GNU syntax assembly also provides the .align <n> directive.
+However, the format of <n> varies from system to system.
 The .balign directive provides the same alignment functionality as .align with a consistent behavior across all architectures.

-Convert all instances of preserve8 to .eabi_attribute Tag_ABI_align_preserved, 1.
+Convert all instances of preserve8 to .eabi\attribute Tag\ABI\align\preserved, 1.

-armasm syntax assembly provides the ALIGN n directive, where n specifies the alignment boundary in bytes.
+armasm syntax assembly provides the ALIGN < n> directive, where <n> specifies the alignment boundary in bytes.
 For example, the directive ALIGN 128 aligns addresses to 128-byte boundaries.

-armasm syntax assembly also provides the PRESERVE8 directive.
-The PRESERVE8 directive specifies that the current file preserves eight-byte alignment of the stack.
+armasm syntax assembly also provides the preserves directive.
+The preserves directive specifies that the current file preserves eight-byte alignment of the stack.